mca91/ITEWR_DC_Course/chapter2.md

 ```

 --- type:NormalExercise lang:r xp: skills: key:449f4c19de
-## Regression III: Class Size and Test Score
+## Dropping the Intercept

 So far, You have conducted regressions where the model consisted of an intercept and another regressor.
-In this exercise you will learn ways to specify and to
+In this exercise you will learn ways to specify and to estimate regression models without the intercept.

-estimate regression models without the intercept.
+Notice that excluding the intercept from Your regression model might be a dodgy practice in some models as You impose the mean of the dependend variable to be zero if all other regressors are zero.

 *Vectors `cs` and `ts` as well as the list object `mod` from previous exercises are availabe in your working environment.*